gsingers/search_with_machine_learning_course/week1/answers.md

   }
 ```

- The reason is that in ecommerce you will often have queries with multiple
+ The reason for using cross_fields is that in ecommerce you will often have queries with multiple
 words where the matches should be in different fields.
 For example "Ipad sleeve black" - "Ipad sleeve" should be found in the name field but
 "black" should be found in the color field.